zimishe/photos/README.md

 npm start - to start development npm build - to run build

-.js files - in 'src/' directory
+source *.js files - in 'src/' directory

+build files - in /build directory

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).